telefonicaid/fiware-orion/doc/manuals/deprecated.md

   Use NGSIv2 API instead.
     * Context availability subscriptions (AKA NGSI9 subscriptions), as part of NGSIv1, in Orion 2.0.0 (removed in Orion 2.6.0)
-    * All the other NGSIv1 operations except the following ones:
+    * All the other NGSIv1 operations removed in Orion 3.9.0, except the following ones:
         * `PUT /v1/contextEntities/{id}`
         * `DELETE /v1/contextEntities/{id}`
         * `GET /v1/contextEntities/{id}/attributes/{name}`